camachom/infiniteScroll/README.md

 Modularity: I originally wrote this project for a single column scroll.
 It became clear that having multiple columns would be a much more engaging experience for the user.
 Therefore, I decided to take the risk and sacrifice some of the existing modularity/stability to improve the UI.

 Testing: I was excited to use Jest, but did not get to it.
-I also started using Flow, but could not follow through becuase of time limitations.
+I also started using Flow, but could not follow through because of time limitations.

+Cross Browser Compatibility: This project was developed for Chrome.
+Need to expand compatibility.

 Known Bugs:
   1. The Pinterest browser button extension for Chrome makes the images move on hover which becomes really distracting when scrolling